wynessgp/sqa-risk-recreation/docs/bva/domain/TradeInManager.md

 Output: 4, true

 ### Test value 8
-Input: 13 traded-in sets, collection with one wild card, one calvary card, and one artillery card
+Input: 13 traded-in sets, collection with one wild card, one cavalry card, and one artillery card

 Output: 55, true

 ### Test value 9
-Input: 14 traded-in sets, collection with one wild card, one calvary card, and one artillery card
+Input: 14 traded-in sets, collection with one wild card, one cavalry card, and one artillery card

 Output: 0, false